decomplexity/SendOauth2/README.md

 ## 1. INSTALLATION ##
-Use Composer to get the latest stable versions of SendOauth2, PHPMailer, thenetworg's Microsoft provider, TheLeague's oauth2-google provider and so forth.
+Use Composer to get the latest stable versions of SendOauth2, PHPMailer, thenetworg's Microsoft provider, TheLeague's oauth2-google provider, the Google API (which is both a provider and a service) and so forth.
 Composer will do all this for you.

 Composer will install SendOauth2, PHPMailer and the providers in your site's vendor/decomplexity/sendoauth2/src folder; merely specify in your json: